-He transferred to Marquette, where he played alongside Harris.
+He transferred to Marquette.
 Barone made his debut in 1999-00 after sitting out one season as a transfer.
 He served as team captain during his tenure and was also named to the Conference USA All-Academic Team.

-Barone earned his bachelor's degree in communications from Marquette in 2000 and completed his master's at MU in 2002.
+Barone earned his bachelor's degree in communications from Marquette in 2000 and completed his master's in communications at MU in 2002.

 Basketball runs in Barone's family.
 His father, Tony Sr., played at Duke and was the head coach at Creighton, Texas A&M and the NBA’s Memphis Grizzlies,as well as being the Director of Player Personnel for the Grizzlies.
 His brother, Tony, Jr., has been a college assistant coach, a Director of Scouting in the NBA, and currently is the assistant director for development and enforcement for men’s basketball with the NCAA.

-Barone and his wife, Mimi, have a son, Carson, and two daughters, Ava and Gianna.
+Barone and his wife, Mimi, have a son, Carson, and three daughters, Ava, Gianna and Cecilia.